LoicH/aps/README.md

 Project done during our 1st year at Télécom ParisTech, in June 2016.
 We mined scientific publications from our school to generate insights about the topics and the authors.

+For instance we built visualization about the various topics covered by the papers, and built charts to highlight links between authors.

 # Plugins used: